[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 ♪ ♬ I won this debate in a very effective manner.
 Now you can’t argue in favor of nasty debate tactics any more ♬ ♪

-I am not going to do that, but if I did it’s unclear to me how Arthur could object.
+I am not going to do that, but if I did it’s unclear to me how Andrew could object.
 I mean, he thinks that sexism is detrimental to society, so spreading lies and destroying people is justified in order to stop it.
 I think that discourse based on mud-slinging and falsehoods is detrimental to society.
 Therefore…

-But really, all this talk of lying and spreading rumors about people is – what was Arthur’s terminology – “pussyfooting around with debate-team nonsense”.
+But really, all this talk of lying and spreading rumors about people is – what was Andrew’s terminology – “pussyfooting around with debate-team nonsense”.
 You know who got things done?
 The IRA.
 They didn’t agree with the British occupation of Northern Ireland and they weren’t afraid to let people know in that very special way only a nail-bomb shoved through your window at night can.

 Why not assassinate prominent racist and sexist politicians and intellectuals?
 I won’t name names since that would be crossing a line, but I’m sure you can generate several of them who are sufficiently successful and charismatic that, if knocked off, there would not be an equally competent racist or sexist immediately available to replace them, and it would thus be a serious setback for the racism/sexism movement.